 University of the Pacific has authorized the National Student Clearinghouse (NSC) to provide all enrollment and degree verification services to third parties at: http://www.degreeverify.org.
 Verifications will not be provided directly from the Office of the Registrar by phone, fax or mail.

 The Office of the Registrar oversees the release of University diplomas.
 Diplomas are mailed first class to the address provided on your Application to Graduate online form.
 Diplomas are mailed directly from the printing company and are not available in our office.
 If you have a hold on your account, your diploma will be mailed to our office and we will retain the diploma until the hold is resolved.
 Diplomas are kept on file for only five years then destroyed.

 Diplomas will not be released if there is a financial hold on your records.

 Diplomas are mailed approximately 3-4 months after the conclusion of the term in which you are scheduled to graduate.
-If you need official verification of your degree before you receive your diploma, please submit an Enrollment Verification Request (see instructions above on this page).
-Official transcripts reflect your degree once is awarded and are available before diplomas are ordered - this may also serve as a verification of graduation prior to the arrival of your diploma.
+If you need official verification of your degree before you receive your diploma, consider requesting an official transcript.
+Official transcripts reflect your degree once awarded and are available before diplomas are ordered - this may also serve as a verification of graduation prior to the arrival of your diploma.